DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - 🍎Public Cloud: Operates a multitenant environments, where the services are delivered over the public Internet and shared across different organizations.
 In the public cloud computing model, the vendor builds a single platform that is shared among many different customers.
 This is also known as the shared tenancy model.
         - 🍎Private/Dedicated cloud: also known as a private cloud, is infrastructure operated solely for a single organization, whether managed internally or by a third-party, and hosted either internally or externally.
         - 🍎Hybrid cloud: is a composition of two or more cloud delivery models (private, community, or public) that remain distinct entities but are bound together, offering the benefits of multiple deployment models.
-    - Cloud's primary challenge: resources are outside the org’s direct control, making it more difficult to manage risk
+    - Cloud's primary challenge:
+        - resources are outside the org’s direct control, making it more difficult to manage risk
         - Orgs should formally define requirements to store and process data stored in the cloud
         - Focus your efforts on areas that you can control, such as the network entry and exit points (i.e. firewalls and similar security solutions)
         - All sensitive data should be encrypted, both for network communication and data-at-rest
         - Use centralized identity access and management system, with multifactor authentication
         - Customers shouldn’t use encryption controlled by the vendor, eliminating risks to vendor-based insider threats, and supporting destruction using
+        - Location is an important issue for backup data, as preserving it near an area with frequent natural disasters could be troublesome.
+        - Cost would be of consideration, as it would impact net income.
+        - Company reputation would reduce or increase risk with the company being backed up depending on what that reputation was.
+An organization may seek to incur greater costs to avoid the risk of associating with a company that has a poor reputation.
-    - 🔥Cryptographic erase: methods that permanently remove the cryptographic keys
+        - 📝Cryptographic erase: methods that permanently remove the cryptographic keys
         - Capture diagnostic and security data from cloud-based systems and store in your SIEM system
         - Ensure cloud configuration matches or exceeds your on-premise security requirements
         - Understand the cloud vendor's security strategy
     - Cloud shared responsibility by model:
         - 🥑Software as a Service (SaaS):
             - the vendor is responsible for all maintenance of the SaaS services